highcharts/highcharts-react-native/README.md

 ### useSSL

 Set the flag as true, if you would like to load files (i.e highcharts.js) by SSL.
 (The useCDN flag is mandatory).

+### data
+Data to be stored as global variable in Webview.

+### onMessage
+Global communication between Webview and App.

 ## Get repository